paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-As you can see, after we get back the bitcoin public key, we pass it into the `create_bitcoin_address` function and send it off to Python again, but notice how we are not calling a function that we created on the Python side, but calling a function on the Bitcoin library directly.
+As you can see, after we get the bitcoin public key back from Python, we pass it into the `create_bitcoin_address` function and send it off to Python again, but notice how we are not calling a function that we created on the Python side, but calling a function directly on the Bitcoin library.
 Let's compare the two functions briefly:

 ---